vyos/vyos-documentation/docs/configuration/service/tftp-server.rst

    Enable TFTP service by specifying the `<directory>` which will be used to serve files.

-.. hint:: Choose your ``directory`` location carefully or you will loose the content on image upgrades.
-Any directory under ``/config`` is save at this will be migrated.
+.. hint:: Choose your ``directory`` location carefully or you will lose the content on image upgrades.
+We preserve the contents of ``/config``, so we recommend using a directory there, for example ``/config/tftpboot``.

 .. cfgcmd:: set service tftp-server listen-address <address>